How to transfer shares after death of shareholder

 Another tax implication to consider is capital gains tax.
 If the value of the shares has increased since the deceased shareholder acquired them, capital gains tax may be applicable on the transfer.
 The rate of capital gains tax also varies depending on the jurisdiction and the length of time the deceased shareholder held the shares before passing away.

-See also How to make slime with cornflour
+See also How to crochet a cow

 In some cases, the transfer of shares after the death of a shareholder may be considered a “deemed disposal”, triggering a taxable event for the estate.
 It is important to understand the capital gains tax laws in the specific jurisdiction and seek advice from a tax expert to calculate and report capital gains tax properly.